-- (c) Natural resources: This category includes investments in natural resources such as timber, oil or natural gas are done through limited partnerships. - (d) Private equity funds: This category includes several private equity funds.
+- (a) Equities: This category includes investments in funds that invest in domestic and international equities. - (b) Hedge funds: This category includes investments in hedge funds that invest both long and short in various domestic and international common stocks.
+Management of the various funds have the ability to shift from value to growth strategies, from small to large capitalization stocks, and from a net short position to a net long position.
+The fair value of the investments in this category has been estimated using the NAV per share of the investments. - (c) Natural resources: This category includes investments in natural resources such as timber, oil or natural gas are done through limited partnerships. - (d) Private equity funds: This category includes several private equity funds.
 These investments can never be redeemed with the funds.
 Instead, the nature of the investments in this category is that distributions are received through the liquidation of the underlying assets of the funds.
-As of May 31, 2016, it was probable that the investments in this category would be liquidated at an amount different from the NAV of the GMF's ownership interest in partners' capital.
+As of May 31, 2017, it was probable that the investments in this category would be liquidated at an amount different from the NAV of the GMF's ownership interest in partners' capital.
 Therefore, the fair value of the investments in this category has been estimated using recent observable transaction information received from potential buyers of the investments.
 It is estimated that the underlying assets of the funds will be liquidated over five to eight years. - (e) Private debt.
 This category includes several private equity funds focusing on private debt.
-The investment strategies of these funds focus on debt securities of companies undergoing financial distress, operating difficulties, and significant restructuring and on acquiring eligible assets, which include certain commercial mortgage-backed securities and non-agency residential mortgage-backed securities, under the Public-Private Investment Partnership, which seeks to unlock frozen credit markets and expand lending activity. - (f) Private real estate: This category includes investments primarily in the purchase, improvement, and/or rental of property, and indirect investments made through an entity that invests in property, such as a real estate investment trust (REIT).
+The investment strategies of these funds focus on debt securities of companies undergoing financial distress, operating difficulties and significant restructuring and on acquiring eligible assets, which include certain commercial mortgage-backed securities and non-agency residential mortgage-backed securities, under the Public-Private Investment Partnership, which seeks to unlock frozen credit markets and expand lending activity. - (f) Private real estate: This category includes investments primarily in the purchase, improvement and/or rental of property, and indirect investments made through an entity that invests in property, such as a real estate investment trust (REIT).
 Real estate has a relatively new correlation with the behavior of the stock market and is often viewed as a hedge against inflation.